 [enrollment in select courses may require additional prerequisites]

-Participating REC majors and minors will work with students from Victoria University to design and implement an after-school program for school-aged children.
-The trip will also include visits to cultural and scenic locations in and around Melbourne and Sydney.
+Participating REC majors and minors will design and implement an after-school program for school-aged children.
+The trip will also include visits to cultural and scenic locations in and around Melbourne and Dunedin.

 TO APPLY: Interested students must complete the following three steps in order to be considered for participation: